nickgammon/G-Pascal/markdown/pascal_compiler.md

     end;                { end of the function block - semicolon is required }

     begin               { end of declarations - now we have the main block statements }
-     for k := 1 to limit do
+     for k := 1 to LIMIT do
        writeln ("square of ", k, " is ", k * k);
      write (foo)        { call function }
     end.